 2. Social Security Disability Insurance (SSDI): SSDI supports Americans who can no longer work due to a medical condition.
 Generally if you’ve worked for five of the last 10 years, you qualify for SSDI (more on that below).
 The program is run through the Social Security Administration, and the amount you receive depends largely on how much you’ve paid into Social Security on your taxes.

-4. Long-term and short-term private disability insurance: If you or your employer purchased disability insurance prior to you becoming disabled — you can file a claim with the private insurer.
+4. Long-term and short-term private disability insurance: If you or your employer purchased disability insurance before you became disabled — you can file a claim with the private insurer.
 These pay out a percentage of your former income — but the exact amount and duration of the benefit will depend on the policy.

 5. Veterans disability benefits: If you served in the military and suffered an injury that left you unable to work, or you’re retired but have a medical condition as a result of your service, you should apply for disability benefits through Veterans Affairs.
 Learn more about how Atticus can help you with VA benefits in California.